On the gauge action of a Leavitt path algebra: Redefining the gauge action

 Also by using the gauge action in schematic sense the hypothesis on the infiniteness of the ground field $K$ in \cite[Proposition 1.6]{Ahn} can be dropped.
 Since the notion of graded ideal and of gauge invariant ideal agree when we use the schematic version of the gauge action, such exceptionalities as the ones observed in \cite[Proposition 1.7]{Ahn} are no longer present.
+As pointed out previously the gauge action in schematic sense is more demanding.
+So it allows us to eliminate certain hypothesis simply because we are paying a higher price imposing conditions on all scalar extensions of the algebra.